 Solution Package Solution Summary / Ethos Details / Description Business as Usual (BaU) Upgrade of systems by owners over time as necessary.
 Limited / no capacity for town renewal / growth.
-Business as Usual (BaU) with continuation of owner managed on-site wastewater management systems - discussed further below.
-Not considered a viable long-term solution based on community feedback.
+Business as Usual (BaU) with continuation of owner managed on-site wastewater management systems - 'Do Nothing' scenario.
+Alterations or upgrades to existing onsite systems to occur only as necessary, such as due to dwelling extensions or a system failure.
+This represents continuation of the existing situation into the future with no additional external assistance provided to home-owners from agencies like Wannon Water.
+Outcomes of Council's Domestic Wastewater Management Planning and stakeholder engagement indicate BaU is unlikely to meet regulatory or community objectives.
 SP1 STEDS to Cluster Reuse (Excess to stormwater) Strikes a balance between cost and high priority benefits (health and environment protection).
 Utilise simple, lower maintenance wastewater management approach close to source - in line with Integrated Water Management (IWM) approach.
 Places some limits on town renewal / growth due to limits on capacity to manage wastewater locally (within reserves / public open space).
 Excess treated effluent would continue to discharge to stormwater at lower volume and reduced impact.
 Continued wastewater management on-property via secondary treatment system with subsurface irrigation / ETA trenches where full onsite containment is achievable (84 properties).
 Where full onsite containment is not achievable (217 properties), existing septic tanks are to be utilised (where possible) as part of STEDS (Septic Tank Effluent Drainage / Disposal System) scheme.
 All discharge of primary effluent collected from properties via gravity effluent sewer where possible.
 Drainage to cluster / precinct scale treatment (e.g. reed-bed, packed bed reactor or sand filter systems) and subsurface irrigation reuse areas, with any excess overflow discharge to upgraded stormwater (lined swales) drainage (to be directed away and bypass central Penshurst Wetland Gardens).
-SP2 Cluster Based Reuse Systems Cluster (precinct / block scale) approach with simple, low maintenance treatment and local water reuse and no on- property infrastructure.
+SP2 Cluster Based Reuse Systems Cluster (precinct / block scale) approach with simple, low maintenance treatment and local water reuse and no onproperty infrastructure.
 Treatment and plant water uptake within recirculating, planted Evapo-transpiration beds and winter storage.
 Subsurface irrigation of public open space for beneficial reuse during warmer months.
 Continued wastewater management on-property via secondary treatment system with subsurface irrigation / ETA trenches where full onsite containment is achievable (84 properties).
 Construction of local gravity sewers to direct sewage from the 217 smaller, constrained properties to local, cluster systems within road reserves.
-Incorporates recirculating, lined, planted Evapo-transpiration beds (Rhizopod TM ) with winter storage to treat and reuse water for landscape watering.
+Incorporates recirculating, lined, planted Evapo-transpiration beds (RhizopodTM or similar) with winter storage to treat and reuse water for landscape watering.
 Excess recycled water will then be stored and used for public open space irrigation in warmer months.
 All effluent able to be managed at local cluster / precinct treatment systems and therefore does not require discharge to stormwater or construction of a larger sewer and central sewage management facility.